Aheesh/fin_planner/README.md

 # Financial Planner

-Financial planner details about the application provide in the Jupyter lab notebook.
+Financial planner details about the application provided in the Jupyter lab notebook.